petorre/functest-kubernetes/sylva/sylva-validation/stack-validation/README.md

 ## Design principle for Daemonsets

 Put as much as possible into Alpine-based image with securityContext allowing only minimum.
 Create other where that is not possible: mounting huge pages or files, hostPID, other Linux image...

+## Mapping of test cases to Linux and Kubernetes depenency

+Test cases can be split into these categories depending on what are they based on:

+.. list-table:: Test cases on Linux and Kubernetes
+    :widths: 30 50 20
+    :header-rows: 1

+    * - Category
+      - Test cases short names
+      - Comment
+    * - Must be based on Linux and doesn’t work over k8s
+      - TSN
+      - No PTP HW Clock info on virtual interface or VF
+    * - Fully based on Linux and just scheduled over k8s
+      - SMT, PhysicalStorage, LinuxDistribution, LinuxKernelVersion, RT -
+    * - Partly based on Linux and partly on k8s
+      - Hugepages
+      - Configured on Linux, allocatable in k8s
+    * - Based on k8s
+      - StorageQuantity, VcpuQuantity, NFD, SystemResourceReservation, CPUPinning, KubernetesAPIs, AnuketProfileLabels, SecurityGroups
+      -